Undocumented With COVID-19: Many Face A Long Recovery, Largely On Their Own

 José, who is from Mexico, is undocumented.
 His children were all born in the United States and have U.S. citizenship.
 NPR agreed to use just first names for him and his family.

-And once he was home, it fell to his family, and especially José's wife, to take care of him.
+Once José was home, it fell to his family, and especially José's wife, to take care of him.
 He came home on a portable ventilator and needed to use a feeding tube.

 Latinos are more likely to deal with a more severe illness from COVID-19 — and when they're undocumented, they're less likely to be able to get the medical care they need to address it.
 It's hard to track how many undocumented immigrants get COVID-19.
 But they are high risk, says David Hayes-Bautista, who directs the Center for the Study of Latino Health and Culture at the David Geffen School of Medicine at UCLA.
 Not only do they often lack health insurance, many live in crowded homes with multiple generations of families.
-And many work in jobs where exposure to the coronavirus is high — as aides in nursing homes, as farm workers or in meat-packing plants or, like José, in restaurants.
+And many work in jobs where exposure to the coronavirus is high — as aides in nursing homes, as farmworkers or in meat-packing plants or, like José, in restaurants.

 And, like many people with COVID-19, José faces a long recovery.
 There is growing evidence that a significant number of people — perhaps even hundreds of thousands of Americans — will experience long-term complications from COVID-19.
-Many of these people, sometimes referred to as "long haulers", will need continued medical care, and that means the ability to recover could be even harder for the nation's 10.5 to 12 million undocumented immigrants.
+Many of these people, sometimes referred to as "long haulers," will need continued medical care, and that means the ability to recover could be even harder for the nation's 10.5 million to 12 million undocumented immigrants.

 In late April, when José started feeling sick — with a cough — he was afraid to go to the hospital.
 He'd heard that people with COVID-19 died in hospitals.
-He was afraid too that, without insurance, his family would get a large bill for his care.
+He was also afraid that, without insurance, his family would get a large bill for his care.

-But then came shivers, fever and eventually so much pain that José could no longer avoid seeking medical care.
+Then came shivers, fever and eventually so much pain that José could no longer avoid seeking medical care.

 In the three months José was in the hospital, his family couldn't visit.
-The hospital, in line with hospital policies across the country, had banned visitors in order to control the spread of the virus.
-Instead, hospital staff helped José with video phone calls to his family.
+The hospital, in line with hospital policies across the country, had banned visitors to control the spread of the virus.
+Instead, the hospital staff helped José with video phone calls to his family.

 From the perspective of his family, the doctors and nurses seemed pessimistic about his prognosis as he lingered on a ventilator.
 "We were about to lose hope," says his daughter Alondra, 24.
 "We were praying and praying."

 Then things changed.
 José got better.
 He moved from the ICU to the rehab wing.
 "Thank you very much to the hospital," he says, praising the doctors, nurses and staff who cared for him.
-"For me: Kisses.
+"For me, kisses.
 Besos for the people.
 Thank you."

 Now that he's back home, José spends his days propped up on pillows in a hospital bed.
 A bandage on his neck covers the spot where a surgeon cut a slit into his neck to insert a tube for the ventilator.